karlpatrikbergman/docker-images/artifactory/README.md

 4. Login to Artifactory again
 5. The added user is still there (and my trial license is still active)

+Even if I delete the artifactory container the changes I made should be persisted.

+***

 ## Running Artifactory as docker container an mounting host directories
 No I run into trouble it seems.
 When I log in to Artifactory via the web gui I can't see any docker registries.
 Is this a bud or have I